 Mr. Ryan began his career as a special agent with the Social Security Administration OIG in Phoenix, Arizona.
 During his tenure, he held various positions including Resident Agent-in-Charge, Special Agent-in-Charge of the Strategic Research and Analysis Division, Special Agent-in-Charge of the Criminal Investigations Division, Special Assistant to the Inspector General for Anti-Fraud Initiatives, and Deputy Assistant Inspector General for Investigations–Western Field Operations.

 Additionally, he was a police officer in Arizona.
 Upon graduating from the U.S. Army Officer Candidate School, Mr. Ryan served as a commissioned officer in the Military Police Corps, assigned to the 10th Mountain Division.
-He holds a bachelor's degree in political science from the University of Illinois–Chicago and is currently completing a Master of Jurisprudence in compliance and risk management from Drake University.
+He holds a bachelor's degree in political science from the University of Illinois–Chicago and a Master of Jurisprudence in compliance and risk management from Drake University.
 He is also a Certified Fraud Examiner.

 Jason Metrick serves as the Assistant Inspector General for Investigations at EXIM OIG.
 In this role, Mr. Metrick is responsible for overseeing our Office of Investigations as well as internal and external investigations as they relate to suspected fraud, waste, and abuse of the more than 41 billion dollars related to the program and operations of EXIM and that have been utilized to export U.S. goods and services.
 Mr. Metrick is a highly regarded and knowledgeable executive with more than 25 years of law enforcement experience, over 18 years dedicated to the Inspector General community, and 7 years as a member of the Senior Executive Service.